gvwilson/thirdbit/src/fiction/iffy/index.md

 Something froze inside Iffy.
 "Aright," she said coldly,
-knocking his arm away.
+shrugging off his arm.
-"How 'bout you an' me go ask the *Ginny* to pull up the accounts so I can see just how much that is, and I'll tell you how much you owe me for keeping her afloat when you're too wrung out to do it yourself, an' then we'll see who owes who what!"
+"How 'bout you and me go ask the *Ginny* to pull up the accounts so I can see just how much that is, and I'll tell you how much you owe me for keeping her afloat, and then we'll see who owes who what!"

 "What we'll see is how well you swim!"
 Uncle Jack roared,
-raising the heavy wrench he was holding like a club.
+raising the heavy wrench he was holding.

 "No!"
 Aunt Naggie yanked Iffy back and stepped in front of her irate husband.